 How to Live Stream Islamic Services this Ramadan Using OneStream Live

-As we embrace the digital world as the new normal, all religious services, including Islamic services, have turned to live streaming to adapt to the virtual world.
+By 2026, digital worship isn’t new; it’s expected.
+All religious services, including Islamic services, have turned to live streaming to adapt to the virtual world.
 Muslim religious activities, including Islamic funeral services and Islamic burial services, have also turned to online media, counting on the success of many other live-streaming services.

 In this Article: